eshan-savla/spot-perception/README_RTABMap.md

 localization:=false
 ```

-For navigation with nav2 Navigation Stack, RTAB-Map provides the map and the localisation of the Spot mini.
+For navigation with nav2 Navigation Stack, RTAB-Map provides the map and the localization of the Spot mini.
 The parameter should then be set to TRUE:

 ```bash
 localization:=true